-To monitor the effectiveness and success of our curriculum work, the teachers regularly assess the children in a variety of ways, ensuring consistency across the school.
+To monitor the effectiveness and success of our curriculum work, the teachers regularly assess the children in a variety of ways and moderate results with schools across Bradgate Education Partnership to ensure consistency.

 As a school we respect that the teacher's professional judgement is probably the most significant factor in determining what has actually been achieved.
 We also value and welcome the views of parents regarding their children.
 We feel by working together we can provide the best opportunities for each child.
 We also encourage children to express their own feelings about their progress, and to make judgements about how they are working.